ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-javascript-action.md

       - name: Get the output time
         run: echo "The time was ${ { steps.hello.outputs.time }}"
 ```

+Observe the `id` attribute in the `Hello world action step`.
+We use it
+in the next step `Get the output time` and refer to its `output`using
+the expression `steps.hello.outputs`.

 After adding and commiting the files, we push the changes to the remote

 ```